 In addition to Arsenal, Usmanov has invested in Everton FC, another Premier League club.
 Usmanov’s investment in Everton has been seen as a significant boost to the club’s financial stability and its ability to compete with other top Premier League teams.

 He has been known to invest in football clubs with strong growth potential and a solid fan base.
 His investments in Arsenal and Everton have helped to secure their financial future and ensure their long-term success.

 Alisher Usmanov Yacht

 Alisher Usmanov owns a luxury yacht called Dilbar, named after his mother.
 It was built by the German shipyard Lürssen and is one of the largest yachts in the world, measuring 156 meters (511 feet) in length.
-Dilbar has a steel hull and an aluminum superstructure, and can accommodate up to 40 guests and 80 crew members.
-The yacht features a helipad, swimming pool, cinema, and a spa, among other amenities.
+Dilbar has a steel hull and an aluminum superstructure and can accommodate up to 40 guests and 80 crew members.
+The yacht features a helipad, swimming pool, cinema, and spa, among other amenities.